By Richard Chang | 01/11/17

 MobyMax offers comprehensive K–8 curricula for 26 subjects, including math, reading, phonics, language, vocabulary, spelling, writing, science, social studies and state test preparation.
 MobyMax’s programs include diagnostic testing, assessments, progress monitoring, individualized education programs, student response systems, whiteboard activities and student motivation prizes, badges and games.

-For the 2015-16 school year, MobyMax was in active use in 73 percent of public elementary schools, middle schools and junior high schools in the United States, the company said.
+For the 2015-16 school year, MobyMax was used in more than 73% of all K-8 schools in the United States.
 Teachers have used MobyMax with more than 22 million students, the company said.

 Registration and the first 30 days are free.
 After that, the prices are: $99 for one teacher for 12 months; $1,295 for one school; and $1,295 per school in a district.
 Discounts of up to 50 percent for districts are available, a spokeswoman said.